SFML/SFML/tools/xcode/templates/readme.txt

     Short answer: Don't do that!

-    We strongly recommend you to use either dylibs or frameworks on Mac OS X. Please refer to Apple documentation for information about static vs shared libraries debate.
+    We strongly recommend you to use either dylibs or frameworks on macOS.
+Please refer to Apple documentation for information about static vs shared libraries debate.

     If you really need/want to use static libraries proceed as follow.
 First, set your project to